sergiibratus/inn/README.md

-# This is the simples INN generator
+# This is the simplest INN generator